Daiwa Infinity MT X45 Review

 The reel seat

-Infinity X45 Reel seat
+Infinity MT X45 Reel seat

 The ALPS ARD reel seat has double screw fittings and a unique and stylish finish.
 It holds the reel absolutely solid, which is crucial when playing fish and casting long distances.
 My opinion is that this type of reel seat is much more hardwearing than the more traditional fuji style.